 Conference Call and Webcast

-Management will host a conference call today, March 27, 2017 at 5:00 p.m.
-Eastern time to discuss ME2C's fourth quarter and year end 2016 results, provide a corporate update, and conclude with a Q&A from participants.
+Management will host a conference call today, March 15, 2019 at 1:00 p.m.
+Eastern time to discuss ME2C's first quarter results, provide a corporate update, and conclude with a Q&A from participants.
 To participate, please use the following information:

 Midwest Energy Emissions Corp.
 (MEEC) delivers patented and proprietary solutions to the global coal-power industry to remove mercury from power plant emissions, providing performance guarantees, and leading-edge emissions services.
-The U.S. Environmental Protection Agency (EPA) MATS rule requires that all coal- and oil-fired power plants in the U.S., larger than 25 mega-watts remove roughly 90% of mercury from their emissions starting April 15, 2015.
-ME2C has developed patented technology and proprietary products that have been shown to achieve mercury removal levels compliant with MATS at a significantly lower cost and with less operational impact than currently used methods, while preserving the marketability of fly-ash for beneficial use.
+ME2C has developed patented technology and proprietary products that have been shown to achieve mercury removal at a significantly lower cost and with less operational impact than currently used methods, while maintaining and/or increasing unit output and preserving the marketability of fly-ash for beneficial use.
 For more information, please visit www.midwestemissions.com.

 Use of Non-GAAP Financial Measures